- Headline

 Reasoning Assailed

-Going into the reason given for the "mercy deaths," the bishop said that "according to the judgment of some doctor, according to the opinion of some commission, they have become 'unworthy to live,' because according to these judgments, they belong to 'unproductive countrymen.'
+Going into the reasons given for the "mercy deaths," the bishop said that "according to the judgment of some doctor, according to the opinion of some commission, they have become 'unworthy to live,' because according to these judgments, they belong to 'unproductive countrymen.'
 One judges that they no longer can produce goods, they are like an old machine which no longer runs; they are like an old horse which has become incurably lame; they are like a cow which no longer gives milk."

 "What does one do with such old machines?" the letter continued.
 "They are scrapped, what does one do with a lame horse, with such unproductive cattle—no, I won't carry the comparison to the end x x x.

-"Have you, have I the right to live only so long as we are productive, so long as we are regarded as productive by others? x x x If it is once conceded that men have the right to kill 'unproductive fellow creatures' and if at first it affects only poor helpless insane persons—then fundamentally the murder of all unproductive persons is given free rein[sic], the murder of incurably sick persons and cripples unable to work, invalids of industry and wae, of us all when we become old and weak with age and therewith unproductive.
+"Have you, have I the right to live only so long as we are productive, so long as we are regarded as productive by others? x x x If it is once conceded that men have the right to kill 'unproductive fellow creatures' and if at first it affects only poor helpless insane persons—then fundamentally the murder of all unproductive persons is given free rein[sic], the murder of incurably sick persons and cripples unable to work, invalids of industry and war, of us all when we become old and weak with age and therewith unproductive.

 "Then none of our lives is safe any more; some kind of commission can put you on a list of 'unproductives' who, according to their decision, have become unworthy to live.
 And the police won't protect you, no court will avenge the murder and mete out the justified punishment to murder!
 Who then can still trust his doctor!
 It isn't to be imagined what the letdown in morals and what general mutual mistrust will be carried even into families if this frightful teaching is tolerated, accepted and commanded." - History Unfolded Contributor